Joe Buck Explains His Lackluster David Tyree Call in Super Bowl XLII

-With 1:15 remaining and the New York Giants trailing by four points against the New England Patriots in Super Bowl 42, Giants wide receiver David Tyree made one of the most talked-about catches in Super Bowl history.
+With 1:15 remaining and the New York Giants trailing by four points against the New England Patriots in Super Bowl XLII, Giants wide receiver David Tyree made one of the most talked-about catches in Super Bowl history.
 Thirteen years later, Tyree’s catch against his own helmet is still widely considered one of the greatest moments in Super Bowl history.
-If you listened to Joe Buck’s live call of the game, it seemed like an ordinary play.
-Buck explained the reason for his lackluster call.

 The New England Patriots rolled through the 2007 season

 The New England Patriots entered Super Bowl XLII with a lot on the line.
 They finished the regular season undefeated at 16-0 and won their two postseason games to enter the Super Bowl with an 18-0 record.
 They were looking to become the first team since the 1972 Miami Dolphins to complete a full season undefeated.

 The Patriots had played the New York Giants in the final game of the regular season.
 New England outlasted New York 38-35 to complete the perfect regular season.
 The Patriots completely dominated in the regular season.
 They scored at least 34 points in each of their first eight games.
 In four games, they scored 40-plus points.
 They hit 50 in two of them.

 During the regular season, the Patriots’ average margin of victory was 19.6 points.
 They put up a league-high 589 points and gave up 274, the fourth-best in the NFL.
 The Patriots were one win away from a perfect season, and then David Tyree and the New York Giants got in the way.

 David Tyree and the Giants shocked the world in Super Bowl XLII